College football's 50 best players in 2018

 Key stat: No. 8 pick in McShay's mock draft

 The All-American and future first-round NFL draft pick was stellar in coverage this year, allowing opposing quarterbacks to complete a meager 32 percent of their pass attempts against him.
-He had two interceptions, nine pass breakups and was part of yet another exceptional Tiger secondary.
+He had two interceptions, nine pass breakups and was part of yet another exceptional Tigers secondary.

 16. JONATHAN TAYLOR